ActivityWatch/docs/src/remote-server.rst

 Links to discussions on the topic:

+- `"Multiple instance Activitywatch remote server setup for time tracking" <https://wsdookadr.github.io/posts/p6/>`_ by :gh-user:`wsdookadr`
 - https://forum.activitywatch.net/t/activitywatch-as-employee-monitoring-software/499/2
 - https://forum.activitywatch.net/t/oauth2-or-pretty-much-any-authentication/75/6

-- There is more written about this in issues, on the forum, and on the Discord server.
+There is more written about this in issues, on the forum, and on the Discord server.
 Use the search, Luke.